mhano/RegenerativeDistributedCache/README.md

 ## RegenerativeCacheManager

-Is the cache that supports scheduling the regeneration of cache items in the background ahead of their expiry (and to manage this across a farm of web/service nodes).
+Is the cache that supports scheduling the regeneration of cache items in the background ahead of their expiry (and manages this across a farm of web/service nodes).

+Each node takes responsibility for regenerating the cache value if it hasn't been sufficiently recently generated, an external global lock is used to ensure only a single node actually calls the generation callback.
+All nodes are informed when there is a new value in the cache (causing removal of old value from app memory / allowing lazy fetch of updated value from network [redis] cache store).
+Nodes which compete for but don't win the global lock and are waiting on an updated value, await a notification message from lock the winning node and then return the value from the network cache (which also populates the local memory cache for faster future retrievals).

 ### Setup: